COVID-19 Related Questions

 - No, not every group will have an OL of the same college or admit status.
 Orientation Leaders are highly trained on UC Davis resource services, and are well connected on campus.
 They are great resources regardless of their college or admit status and can also connect you with someone else if you need additional support.

-- 1. How can I learn more about life at UC Davis before the family program?
+- 1. How can I learn more about life at UC Davis before Aggie Parent & Family Orientation?

-- 2. How do I sign up for the Parent & Family Program?
+- 2. How do I sign up for the Aggie Parent & Family Orientation?

-- The registration links for Parent & Family Programs are available on the Families page of our website.
+- The registration links for Parent & Family Programs will be available on the Families page of our website after May 5.